-So, you must make sure you provide a well written and comprehensive job description as well as an interview for your contractor that spells out expected deliverables, results, and clearly defined timelines and not tasks, responsibilities, or a reporting structure and career path.
+So, you must make sure you provide a well written and comprehensive job description as well as an interview for your contractor that spells out expected deliverables, results, and clearly defined timelines, and not tasks, responsibilities, or a reporting structure and career path.

 Also, keep in mind that the Mexican Federal Labor Law contemplates two types of employees: Management employees that represent and act on behalf of the company and other workers.
 For all practical purposes, these can be, and are in most instances, compared to exempt and non-exempt employees.
-However, some significant differences do still exist.
+However, some major differences do still exist.

 KEY TAKE AWAY

-The only way to reduce the number of working hours and not pay for them is to terminate the contract and create a new one.
-Still, termination implies severance, and severance benefits include three months of salary.
-Considering the circumstances, it may also include 20 days’ pay for each year of service, plus all other cash benefits accrued during the course of the year.
+The flexibility the employer has over working hours is one of the main noticeable differences between employment in Mexico and employment in the United States.
+The only way to reduce the number of working hours and not pay for them is to terminate the contract and create a new one, but termination implies severance and severance benefits include three months of salary, and depending on the circumstances, may also include 20 days pay for each year of service, plus all other cash benefits that have been accrued during the course of the year.
 An employee is entitled to severance from day one.

 Non-compete and confidentiality agreements typically used in the United States are practically impossible to enforce in Mexico.
 The Constitution in Mexico guarantees workers the right to engage in any occupation.
 This broad Constitutional right has made the enforcement of a non-compete agreement virtually unrealizable.

 I still remember an employment application I filled out in Mexico soon after graduating from college.
-It was for a brokerage firm, and the first part of the form required a picture from the waist up, and the required information included age, height, weight, skin tone, hair color, eye color, and religious beliefs.
+It was for a brokerage firm and the first part of the form required a picture from the waist up and the required information included age, height, weight, skin tone, hair color, eye color, and religious beliefs.
 While that was more than a decade ago, not much has changed.

-Most large foreign organizations will still adhere to the Civil Rights Act of ’64 and maintain the same standards they use in the U.S. when hiring in Mexico.
+Most large foreign organizations will still adhere to Civil Rights Act of ’64 and maintain the same standards they use in the U.S. when hiring in Mexico.
 Some world-class organizations such as PepsiCo will push and enforce anti-discrimination policies and promote diversity even if local laws do not require them to do so.

-– Hourly rate (used to calculate overtime) = DBPR / 8
+Hourly rate (used to calculate over time) = DBPR / 8

-– Weekly pay = 7 X DBPR
+Weekly pay = 7 X DBPR

-– Bi-weekly = 7 X DBPR X 2
+Bi-weekly = 7 X DBPR X 2

-– Yearly = 7 X DBPR X 52
+Yearly = 7 X DBPR X 52